SAIDATTA9104/GKE-Cluster/ado-orc/README.md

 ## Configuration

-All pipeline modules and settings are defined in `config/config.yml`:
+All pipeline modules and settings are defined in `config/config.yml`. `Ignore_Paths` is also optional.:

 ```yaml
 modules: